Successfull intubation practice with Succinylcholine Versus Rocuronium

-To facilitate rapid first-pass intubation success and to mitigate adverse events, rapid achievement of ideal intubating conditions is important.
-Paralysis may influence intubation success rate in case of the use of succinylcholine and rocuronium.
-Although the anesthesia literature suggests better conditions for rapid sequence intubation with succinylcholine than rocuronium, the best paralytic for ED rapid sequence intubation remains unknown.
+To facilitate rapid first-pass success and to mitigate adverse events, rapid achievement of ideal intubating conditions is important.
+Paralysis may influence success rate in case of the use of succinylcholine and rocuronium.
+Although the anesthesia literature suggests better conditions for rapid sequence of the process with succinylcholine than rocuronium, the best paralytic for ED rapid sequence remains unknown.

 - Michael D. April, MD, DPhil